 This press release contains certain forward-looking statements concerning future events and Golar Partners' operations, performance and financial condition.
 Forward-looking statements include, without limitation, any statement that may predict, forecast, indicate or imply future results, performance or achievements, and may contain the words "believe," "anticipate," "expect," "estimate," "project," "will be," "will continue," "will likely result," "plan," "intend" or words or phrases of similar meanings.
 These statements involve known and unknown risks and are based upon a number of assumptions and estimates that are inherently subject to significant uncertainties and contingencies, many of which are beyond Golar Partners' control.
 Actual results may differ materially from those expressed or implied by such forward-looking statements.
 Important factors that could cause actual results to differ materially include, but are not limited to:

-- statements about market trends in the floating storage unit (or FSU), floating storage and regasification unit (or FSRU), liquefied natural gas (or LNG) carrier and floating liquefied natural gas vessel (or FLNGV) industries, including charter rates, factors affecting supply and demand, and opportunities for the profitable operations of FSRUs, LNG carriers and FLNGVs;
+- market trends in the floating storage and regasification unit (or FSRU), liquefied natural gas (or LNG) carrier and floating liquefied natural gas vessel (or FLNG) industries, including charter rates, factors affecting supply and demand, and opportunities for the profitable operations of FSRUs, LNG carriers and FLNGs;

-- Golar Partners' ability to increase distributions and the amount of any such increase;
+- our ability to maintain cash distributions and the amount of any such distributions;

-- Golar Partners' ability to integrate and realize the expected benefits from acquisitions, including the acquisition of the FSRU, Golar Tundra and FLNGV Hilli;
+- our ability to integrate and realize the expected benefits from acquisitions and potential acquisitions, including the FLNG, the Hilli Episeyo;

-- the effect of the worldwide economic slowdown;
+- the effect of a worldwide economic slowdown;

 - turmoil in the global financial markets;